Working with URL documents

 Enable JavaScript rendering when:

-• The page is a single-page application (React, Vue, Angular) where content is rendered client-side
+• The page is a single-page application (React, Vue, Angular).

-• A specific element must be visible before content is meaningful (e.g. price loaded from an API)
+• A specific element must be visible before the page is meaningful (e.g. a price loaded from an API).

 ⚠️